William Penn: Education

 Penn was first educated at Chigwell School, then by private tutors in Ireland, and later at Christ Church at the University of Oxford in Oxford.
 At the time, there were no state schools and nearly all educational institutions were affiliated with the Anglican Church.
 Children from poorer families had to have a wealthy sponsor to get an education.
 Penn's education leaned heavily on the classical authors and "no novelties or conceited modern writers" were allowed, including Shakespeare.

-Running was Penn's favourite sport, and he often ran more than three miles (5 km) from his home to the school, which was cast in an Anglican model and was strict, humourless, and sombre.
+Running was Penn's favorite sport, and he often ran more than three miles (5 km) from his home to the school, which was cast in an Anglican model and was strict, humorless, and somber.
 The school's teachers had to be pillars of virtue and provide sterling examples to their pupils.
-Penn later opposed Anglicanism on religious grounds, but he absorbed many Puritan behaviours, and was known later for his own serious demeanour, strict behaviour, and lack of humour.
+Penn later opposed Anglicanism on religious grounds, but he absorbed many Puritan behaviors, and was known later for his own serious demeanor, strict behavior, and lack of humor.

 In 1660, Penn arrived at the University of Oxford, where he was enrolled as a gentleman scholar with an assigned servant.
 The student body was a volatile mix of Cavaliers, sober Puritans, and non-conforming Quakers.
-The new British government's discouragement of religious dissent gave the Cavaliers license to harass the minority groups.
+The new English government's discouragement of religious dissent gave the Cavaliers license to harass the minority groups.
 Because of his father's high position and social status, young Penn was firmly a Cavalier but his sympathies lay with the persecuted Quakers.
 To avoid conflict, Penn withdrew from the fray and became a reclusive scholar.

 During this time, Penn developed his individuality and philosophy of life.
 He found that he was not sympathetic with either his father's martial view of the world or his mother's society-oriented sensibilities.
 "I had no relations that inclined to so solitary and spiritual way; I was a child alone.
 A child was given to musing, occasionally feeling the divine presence," he later said.

-Penn returned home for the extraordinary splendour of the King's restoration ceremony and was a guest of honour alongside his father, who received a highly unusual royal salute for his services to The Crown.
-Penn's father had great hopes for his son's career under the favour of the King.
+Penn returned home as a guest of honour at the King's lavish restoration ceremony alongside his father, who received a highly unusual royal salute for his services to The Crown.
+Penn's father had great hopes for his son's career under the favor of the King.